New, exclusively for members

 This post is the second in a short series looking to help give a focus to improve digital marketing effectiveness.
 In the first I defined 7 strategic questions to increase site traffic as part of a customer acquisition strategy.
 In the final post I review customer retention and engagement strategy, while in this post, I look at 7 key questions to increase conversion.

-Naturally, all site owners want to increase conversion, but it’s really tough to do this in practice.
+Naturally, all site owners want to increase conversion, but it's really tough to do this in practice for a mature site.
 Yes, there are some great examples of using testing to improve conversion, like those we see on Marketing Experiments, WhichTestWon or the $300 million button.

 So in this post I'll look at approaches to develop a plan to increase conversions by answering the strategic questions needed to make the case and put in place the right infrastructure.

 I'll keep it broad, covering the types of conversion that are relevant for all sites, whether that's increasing interaction and participation to deliver user interaction, leads and of course sales if you're of an e-commerce focus.

 For a retail site, conversion starts with gaining initial engagement within the site to browse products and then add them to product categories.
 In financial services this is encouraging a quote or application while in travel this encouraging and then registering interest in destinations.
 It's important to remember too that conversion may happen online or offline, so steps need to be taken to facilitate these customer journeys too.
 So, let's get to the questions to develop a conversion strategy.

 Easy if you're a retailer since at the business level you're going to look at conversion rate to sale, sales units and basket value.
 This is great of course but also look at the whole funnel - not just the checkout - but the top of the funnel too - review how many are engaging with the *right* products, responding to offers - even getting beyond the home page?